Progress/Success Report: October 11, 2015

-The US health care system is in crisis and mental disturbances are epidemic.
-Almost 1 in 4 people are now taking 1 or more psychiatric medications.
-In 2008 the US Government Accountability Office reported that one in every fifteen young adults 18-26 years old is now “seriously mentally ill.”
-Since the time psych. drugs were introduced we have more disability from mental disturbance –not less… and more mass shootings (61 since 1982) done by those on psych. meds or withdrawing from them.
+The US health care system is in crisis and diagnoses for mental disturbances signal an epidemic.
+About 25% of our population is now taking one or more psychiatric medications.
+In 2008 the US Government Accountability Office reported that one in every fifteen young adults, 18-26 years old, is now “seriously mentally ill.”

 How Marion Institute Supported Emma Bragdon: